 If we asked you to describe what a member of your team does day-to-day, and then asked them to describe it, the answers would be likely to be significantly different.
-The reality for people who do the work in organisation is likely to be different to how senior management perceive it, and you need to understand their unique challenges, pressures and opinions before you can change the way the work.
+The reality for people who do the work in the organisation is likely to be different to how senior management perceive it, and you need to understand their unique challenges, pressures and opinions before you can change the way the work.
 How do you find out what problems do you need to solve for your own staff?
 If you understand internal issues and solve them, you can turn your own people into evangelists for a new way of working.
 And it’s rare that an issue can be solved with software alone.
 Commercial factors, regional differences, product and service issues and culture often play a role.

 One-to-one interviews with your staff can help us understand the daily challenges they face to deliver their objectives.
-These in-depth sessions followed by meta-analysis of the results can uncover problems you didn’t know existed.
+These in-depth sessions followed by a meta-analysis of the results can uncover problems you didn’t know existed.

-It’s tempting for managers to assume that they understand all the issues within a company, because they know the work processes, software, product and team so well.
+It’s tempting for managers to assume that they understand all the issues within a company because they know the work processes, software, product and team so well.
 But making assumptions like this can lead to missing problems or making mistakes.
 The most reliable way to uncover problems and come up with real solutions is to experiment and test.
 UX offers an established methodology for this kind of testing.
-We can validate concepts using prototypes or simulating how a process could work, providing valuable insight about what people will accept and what can be improved.
+We can validate concepts using prototypes or by simulating how a process could work, providing valuable insight into what people will accept and what can be improved.

-User testing prototypes helps us to explore the root cause of issues and to test whether our solutions work.
+User testing prototypes help us to explore the root cause of issues and to test whether our solutions work.
 An added bonus is that when we test ideas on your team, people will feel engaged as they can see their feedback making a tangible difference.
 And when people feel engaged, they are more passionate and more productive.

 Lean UX enables teams to try innovative new concepts and solutions and test whether they work.
 But once you’ve successfully innovated once, how do you keep it going?
 How does UX build innovation into your business in a lasting way?
 Embarking on this journey can change the culture of a company.
 When a team engages with this iterative, user-centred methodology, people come away enthused and inspired.
 They start to see how the thinking can be applied in other ways.
 They see UX wherever they look!
 Discovery, research, idea validation, user testing and prototyping become an established way of dealing with any project.
-The result is a company culture where constructive experimentation is accepted and people are empowered to try new things in a structured way.
+The result is a company with a culture of innovation where constructive experimentation is accepted and people are empowered to try new things in a structured way.
 That leads to better products and more satisfied customers, helping you disrupt your market before someone else does.